I’m excited to announce the of “distributed multi-document ACID transactions” in Couchbase Server 6.5.

 This combination of performance at scale, availability, data model flexibility of JSON, programming power of SQL, and ACID guarantees make Couchbase very empowering for modern applications.
 If your application requires what NoSQL and Couchbase provide, you no longer need a separate system to achieve the same ACID semantics you’re used to in relational databases.

-The beta for 6.5 is available for download.
+Couchbase Server 6.5 is available for download.
 There are additional blogs and documentation published by the Couchbase team to dive deeper into Couchbase ACID transactions.
 I encourage you to try it out and we look forward to your feedback!